MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 **Virus Spread**

-This tab shows data from public health sources by country (and by state in the United States):
+This tab shows data from public health sources by country (by state and county for the USA.
+Note that county level data for the USA is only for the last 6 months):

-- **New COVID Cases** shows the number of cases for the last reporting day, 14-day average, daily trend, and the total number of cases.
+- **Confirmed COVID Cases** tab shows the associated risk level, number of cases for the last reporting day, 14-day average in absolute numbers and per population, daily trend, and the total number of cases and per population.

 - **New Fatal COVID Cases** shows information for COVID-19 cases with fatalities.